 One thing I’ve found helpful is creating a list of areas of my life where I feel like I’m pushing or reaching too far beyond what is currently healthy for me.
 Then I review those areas and try to figure out what to do to scale back a little.
 Doing so as an HSP leads to less overwhelm and more mental agility.
 It makes you feel more together and collected than when you are trying to squeeze more into your life.

 Let Go of Trying to Be Like Everyone Else

 If you’re an HSP, you are neurodiverse.
 You are not like the general population.
 And believe me, that can be a good thing.

 Of course, highly sensitive people are not beyond the pressure to be like everyone else, and we may even internalize the messages of pushing and hustle as the only ways to get things done.
 Trying to fit in has a strong pull, but the truth is that it is better if we don’t fit in and work against these unhealthy habits of pushing through when we can’t anymore.

 Overworking is not in the best interests of anyone–not for yourself or those around you.
 For highly sensitive people, it is better to push back against overwork and do the dance with your limits.

 So don’t try to blend in, but stand out as having a more observant, reflective, and relaxed style of getting things done.
 Be an example of someone who is honest about when they cannot do anymore, knows when to take breaks, and prioritizes their health.
 Then when others see how much more energy and ability you have by taking care of yourself, maybe they will realize that they need to take more breaks too and that slowing down can do them some good.

-Any thoughts on this post? ✨ Feel free to let me know what you think via chat or email!
+Any thoughts? ✨ Feel free to let me know what you think via email!